machouinard/powerpress-posts-from-mysql/readme.txt

 * Media type
 * Date posted

+Your categories need to be setup prior to using this.

 <strong>Note:</strong> I've rewritten this from the ground up and decided to learn Git while doing so.
 You can find the repo at [https://github.com/machouinard/powerpress-posts-from-mysql](https://github.com/machouinard/powerpress-posts-from-mysql "PowerPress Posts From MySQL").

 == Installation ==